ambarja/geoidep/README.md

-The goal of geoidep is to offers R users an easy and accessible way to obtain official cartographic data on various topics, such as society, transport, environment, agriculture, catastre, climate, among others.
-It also includes information provided by regional government entities and technical-scientific institutions, managed by the Spatial Data Infrastructure of Peru (IDEP).
+The goal of geoidep is to offers R users an easy and accessible way to obtain official cartographic data on various topics, such as society, transport, environment, agriculture, urban and rural cadastral, climate, among others.

+It also includes information provided by regional government entities and technical-scientific institutions,managed by the Spatial Data Infrastructure of Peru.

 ## Installation